 - About us

-Gadi Ben-Yehuda is our Innovation Fellow for the Center for The Business of Government.
+Gadi Ben-Yehuda was our Innovation Fellow for the Center for The Business of Government.

-In the four years that Mr. Ben-Yehuda has been with the Center, he has been a speaker, panelist and moderator for events with State Department, Department of Labor, Department of Defense, General Services Administration, and other agencies.
-He has also delivered presentations both nationally and internationally, at SxSW Interactive Festival in Austin, TX, the Global eGovernment Forum in Seoul, South Korea, and conferences in venues ranging from Washington, DC, to New York City, and Las Vegas, NV, to Burlington, VT.
-He is a prolific writer, with articles appearing on the Center’s blog, in Government Executive and Fast CoExist.
+In the five years that Mr. Ben-Yehuda was with the Center, he was a speaker, panelist and moderator for events with State Department, Department of Labor, Department of Defense, General Services Administration, and other agencies.
+He also delivered presentations both nationally and internationally, at SxSW Interactive Festival in Austin, TX, the Global eGovernment Forum in Seoul, South Korea, and conferences in venues ranging from Washington, DC, to New York City, and Las Vegas, NV, to Burlington, VT.
+He was a prolific writer, with articles appearing on the Center’s blog, in Government Executive and Fast CoExist.
 He is active on Facebook, Twitter, and Vine.

 Mr. Ben-Yehuda has worked on the Web since 1994, when he received an email from Maya Angelou through his first Web site.
 He has an MFA in poetry from American University, has taught writing at Howard University, and has worked in Washington, DC, for nonprofits, lobbying organizations, Fleishman-Hillard Global Communications, and Al Gore's presidential campaign.

 Prior to his current position, Gadi was was a Web Strategist for the District of Columbia's Office of the chief Technology Officer (OCTO).
 Additionally, Gadi has taught creative, expository, and Web writing for more than 10 years to university students, private-sector professionals, and soldiers, including Marines at the Barracks at 8th and I in Washington, DC.
 Gadi is also a member of ACT-IAC.